-Note that the MEPS Round 1 weights for Panel 24 incorporated the following components: the original household probability of selection for the NHIS; and for the NHIS sample reserved for MEPS; adjustment for NHIS nonresponse; the probability of selection of NHIS responding households for MEPS; an adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to U.S. civilian noninstitutionalized population estimates at the family and person level obtained from the corresponding March CPS databases.
+The person-level weight for MEPS Panel 25 was developed using the 2020 MEPS Round 1 person-level weight as a "base" weight.
+The MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS, use of a subsample of the NHIS panels and quarters reserved for MEPS, an adjustment for NHIS nonresponse, the probability of selection for MEPS from NHIS responding households, adjustment for nonresponse at the dwelling unit level for Round 1, and poststratification to control figures at the person level obtained from the March CPS of the corresponding year.
+For key, in-scope members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.